-300.7.3 NOTIFICATION TO CRIMINAL JUSTICE TRAINING COMMISSION (CJTC)

-Notification shall be made to CJTC within 15 days of learning of the occurrence of any death or serious injury caused by the use of force by an officer (RCW 43.101.135).
+300.5.3 NOTIFICATION TO CRIMINAL JUSTICE TRAINING COMMISSION (CJTC) Notification shall be made to CJTC within 15 days of learning of the occurrence of any death or serious injury caused by the use of force by an officer (RCW 43.101.135).

-300.7.4 REPORTING TO WASHINGTON STATEWIDE USE OF FORCE DATA PROGRAM

-The Department shall submit reports regarding force response incidents as provided by RCW 10.118.030 to the Washington statewide use of force data program in the format and time frame established by the program (RCW 10.118.030).
+300.5.4 REPORTING TO WASHINGTON STATEWIDE USE OF FORCE DATA PROGRAM The Department shall submit reports regarding use of force incidents as provided by RCW 10.118.030 to the Washington statewide use of force data program in the format and time frame established by the program (RCW 10.118.030).